civy2010/Python/README.md

 Here's a good place to store useful Python code!!!
 All code based on Python 3.4

-Glossary:
 bug: An error in a program.
 central processing unit: The heart of any computer.
 It is what runs the software that we write; also called “CPU” or “the processor”.
 compile: To translate a program written in a high-level language into a low-level language all at once, in preparation for later execution. high-level language: A programming language like Python that is designed to be